adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/authentication.md

 }
 ```

+The additional code allows you to submit tokens that are signed by the Azure App Service when
+you are debugging your code locally.
+It is optional if you are always going to be running your
+code in the cloud.

+Authentication is done by the App Service.
+Authorization (which is the determination of whether
-Authentication is done at one of two levels.
+an authenticated user can use a specific API) happens at one of two levels.
 We can add
-authentication to an entire table controller by adding the `[Authorize]`
-attribute to the table controller.
-We can also add authentication on
+authorization to an entire table controller by adding the `[Authorize]` attribute to the table
-individual operations by adding the `[Authorize]` attribute to individual
+controller.
+We can also add authorization on individual operations by adding the `[Authorize]`
-methods within the table controller.
+attribute to individual methods within the table controller.
 For example, here is our table controller
-from the first chapter with authentication required for all operations:
+from the first chapter with authorization required for all operations:

 ```csharp
 using System.Linq;